usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

 Mounting folders in the worker containers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``docker-compose.yml`` file generated by the cookiecutter template does not mount any folders from the host machine into worker containers.
+The ``docker-compose.yml`` file generated by the cookiecutter template only supports mounting a single datasets directory from the host machine into worker containers.
+A more advanced configuration with can be achieved via the ``docker-compose.override.yml`` file.
+A template is generated by cookiecutter and can be copied from `docker-compose.override.yml.template` to `docker-compose.override.yml` for modification.

 Common reasons for mounting additional folders in the worker containers include:

 1. Your datasets are stored in a folder on your host machine or in an NFS share